tburnett/Fermi-LAT/README.md

 The basic structure:

-* dev Were I'm putting development notebooks
+* dev Where I'm putting development notebooks
 * misc
 * pass8 The 6-year skymodel, used as a basis for the monthly
 * pipeline Development and testing for pipeline-related issues